-- They are frost hardy and will survive in temps as low as -12C but should be protected from wind in the first year of growth.
-This can be done by erecting green wind break barrier.
+- They are frost-hardy and will survive in temps as low as -12C but should be protected from wind in the first year of growth.
+This can be done by erecting a green windbreak barrier.

 - Photinia Red Robin hedging plants are fast growing and will take a trimming well.

 - Trimming is usually done in late Spring or Summer when new growth appears on the hedge.